 Some suggestions for migraine prevention and treatment include:

 - Getting enough sleep (eight hours on a regular basis) is extremely important.

 - Daily exercise, along with aerobic exercise at least three times per week.

 - Dehydration is a common migraine trigger, so it’s important to stay hydrated every day.

 Key Takeaway: Preventing migraines and reducing symptoms is about finding lifestyle management techniques that work for you.

 Expert help is usually required to find migraine relief.

 To treat and prevent migraine symptoms, a combination of treatments usually works best.
-But it’s important to seek help from medical doctors specializing in pain care, such as the doctors and professionals at National Pain Institute at multiple locations in Florida (Ft.
-Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park).
+But it’s important to seek help from medical doctors specializing in pain care, such as the doctors and professionals at National Pain Institute at multiple locations in Florida (Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park).

 If you think you might be a migraine sufferer, call us, and we will do our best to find the root cause of your headaches and help you find the relief you’ve been searching for.
 Dealing with migraines is not an easy process, but we can help.
 Let us help you.